paynaik14/osiris-infrastructure/docker/team-8.md

        ```
      - Read through the [Docker SDK for Python documentation](https://docker-py.readthedocs.io/) to understand how to use commands like `client.containers.run()` to start a container and set options like `ports` and `environment`.

-  3. **Implement the API Endpoint in gRPC**:
+  3. **Implement the API Endpoint in FastAPI**:
-     - Create a basic gRPC project following a tutorial or the [gRPC documentation](https://gRPC.tiangolo.com/).
+     - Create a basic FastAPI project following a tutorial or the [FastAPI documentation](https://fastapi.tiangolo.com/).
      - Write a simple route (e.g., `/api/run-container`) and verify it returns a basic response.
      - Use the `Docker SDK for Python` to integrate the `runDockerContainer` functionality within this route.